rs-station/rs-station.github.io/_posts/2024-07-31-multivariate-wilson.md

  3. [Scaling and Merging Time-Resolved Laue Data with Variational Inference](https://doi.org/10.1101/2024.07.30.605871)

 ### Multivariate Wilson Prior
-In modern structural biology, we are often more interested in the small differences between related structures rather than the structures themselves.
-There are many applications of this concept in the domain of comparative crystallography.
-For instance, equilibrium biophysical perturbations such as multitemperature crystallography, non-equilibrium perturbations like electric-field or temperature jumps, drug fragment screening, and of course anomalous diffraction all fall under the umbrella of comparative crystallography.
-While comparative data have been successfully analyzed using conventional tools, the fidelity of experiments are often challenged by the magnitude of systematic errors present in diffraction data.
-These can be many hundreds of times larger than the true differences we seek.

 ![Applications of the multivariate Wilson prior](/assets/posts/2024-07-31-multivariate-wilson/comparative_xtal_graphs.png){: image}
 *Applications of the multivariate Wilson prior from [Hekstra et al.](https://doi.org/10.1101/2024.07.22.604476) [(CC-BY-NC license)](https://creativecommons.org/licenses/by-nc/4.0/)*{: caption}

 Hekstra et al. (1) derive a mathematical formalism for comparative crystallography.
-The key insight in their approach is to add some structure into the Bayesian prior distribution used for merging data in careless.
+The key insight in their approach is to add some structure into the Bayesian prior distribution used for merging data in Careless.
 Specifically, the default implementation in careless treats related structures as statistically *independent*.
 By allowing users to specify that subsequent time-points should be statistically *dependent*, this work is able to tease much more signal out of diffraction data.
 Specific applications demonstrated in the manuscript include
  - polychromatic anomalous diffraction
  - time-resolved polychromatic diffraction
  - anomalous diffraction at an X-ray free electron laser (XFEL)